Code-Institute-Submissions/Zoten64-blackjack/README.md

 4. As a player I want to know what my current balance is so I know if I've won or lost credits
 5. As a player I want to know if I've won or lost
 6. As a player I want to see the total value of my cards to make it easier to play without counting manually
+7. As a player I want to be able to save my progress so I can access it later

 ## Features